What to Do When Your Engine Is Knocking

 What Is Engine Knocking?

-Pinging, or knocking, is audible evidence of premature combustion happening in one or more cylinders.
+Pinging or knocking is audible evidence of premature combustion happening in one or more cylinders.
 It’s a major problem with expensive consequences if you ignore it.
-(Find out more car problems you should never ignore.)

 A well-tuned engine depends on accurate timing to provide optimum power, efficiency and wear.
 The rotating crankshaft alternately drives the piston up through the cylinder and then is driven back by the force of the piston descending.